 After traveling on the Machu Picchu Explorer trip with AdventureSmith Explorations, Adventure Specialist Taylor Cranney writes this expert review of the trip logistics.
-Use it as a guide for how to visit Machu Picchu and how to customize your own Peru tour with an expert’s advice.
+Use it as a guide for how to visit Machu Picchu and how to customize your own trip to Machu Picchu with an expert’s advice.

 Why Visit Machu Picchu – The Allure & Many Ways to Go